Capitol Hill Occupied Protest: Internal governance

 Protesters held frequent town hall meetings to decide strategy and make plans.
 Seattle officials said that they saw no evidence of antifa groups organizing in the zone, but some small-business owners blamed antifa for violence and intimidating their patrons.
 SPD Chief Carmen Best said on June 15, "There is no cop-free zone in the city of Seattle", indicating that officers would go into the zone if there were threats to public safety.
 "I think that the picture has been painted in many areas that shows the city is under siege," she added.
 "That is not the case."
 On August 7, The New York Times described the zone as police abolition in practice, reporting that police generally did not respond to calls in the zone.

 Misinformation about its governance circulated.
-Conservative social-media personality Andy Ngo shared a video on June 15 of Seattle-based hip hop artist Raz Simone handing a rifle from the trunk of his car to another protester on June 8 (the day the zone was established) after "rumors developed [within the Zone] that members of the right-wing group Proud Boys were going to move into the protest area to set fires and stir chaos."
+Conservative journalist Andy Ngo shared a video on June 15 of Seattle-based hip hop artist Raz Simone handing a rifle from the trunk of his car to another protester on June 8 (the day the zone was established) after "rumors developed [within the Zone] that members of the right-wing group Proud Boys were going to move into the protest area to set fires and stir chaos."
 CNN later called Simone the zone's "de facto leader", which he denied.
-Unbeknownst to the public at the time, Raz was in contact with Seattle Fire Chief Harold Scoggins during his time in CHOP.
+Unbeknownst to the public at the time, Simone was in contact with Seattle Fire Chief Harold Scoggins during his time in CHOP.
 Simone left the area around July 15.

 Names for the area

 The protest area had several names; the Capitol Hill Autonomous Zone (CHAZ) was most common at the outset, along with "Free Capitol Hill".
 By its second week, the area was more often referred to as the Capitol Hill Organized Protest (CHOP).

 On June 13, a group of several dozen protest leaders agreed to change the name from CHAZ to CHOP.
 The name change was the result of a consensus to de-emphasize occupation and improve accuracy.
 According to TechCrunch, participants decided to change the name to "the Capitol Hill Occupied Protest—then, noting the fact that Seattle itself is an 'occupation' of native land, change the O to Organized."
-During the second week of formation, a number of media outlets reported on the name change including The Seattle Times on June 14; King5, KUOW, The Stranger, and the Seattle Post-Intelligencer on June 15; Vox on June 16; and Crosscut on June 17.